11 things which could impact your car insurance

 5. Other drivers using your vehicle

 Only you and your named drivers should be using your car.
+But another driver can use your car if they have the ‘driving other cars’ extension on their policy.

 Only drivers named on your certificate are fully covered to drive your car.
 If you’re confused, contact your insurer and read our driving other cars mythbuster